matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/README.md

 http://www.opendaylight.org/software/downloads

-That release has passed testing and so will be expected to work properly for most main use cases.
-It will, inevitably, also have bugs, as illustrated in this video: https://www.youtube.com/watch?v=H0-cewXbPYE
+The releases on that dowload page have passed testing and so will be expected to work properly for most main use cases.
+They will, inevitably, also have bugs, as illustrated in this video: https://www.youtube.com/watch?v=H0-cewXbPYE

 If you want the latest version of ODL, with bug fixes, then you can choose to build that yourself.
-You should note, though, that the latest code in the Git repository may NOT always work, so there is a balance to be struck here.
+You should note, though, that the latest code in the Git repository may NOT always work either, so there is a balance to be struck here.

 # Clone and Build ODL and Tutorials with the Desktop Icons